grafana/loki/docs/sources/logql/_index.md

 Literals can be any sequence of UTF-8 characters, including whitespace characters.

-By default a pattern expression is anchored at the start, this means if the expression start with literals, the log line must also start with the same set of literals.
-You can use `<_>` at the beginning if you do not want to anchor your expression at the start.
+By default, a pattern expression is anchored at the start of the log line.
+If the expression start with literals, then the log line must also start with the same set of literals.
+Use `<_>` at the beginning of the expression to anchor the expression at the start.

 For example, given the following log line: